 Smoking Food Over a Fire Pit

-If you want to smoke food in your garden, this can also be done over a fire pit.
+If you want to smoke food in your backyard, this can also be done over a fire pit.
 You can make a small DIY smoker, for example, with a metal biscuit tin.

 Or, you could create something much more elaborate, creating a cover over the fire pit and a smoking cabinet or container above.